trevorwslee/ESP32SlidingPuzzle/README.md

 .
 0: move to left
 .
 1: move to right
 .
 2: move to top
 .
-3: bottom to bottom
+3: move to bottom

 1:
 when move the "missing" cell of the "reference" board layout with move 1, what is the board layout after the move?